vmware-tanzu/sonobuoy/site/content/docs/master/pullsecrets.md

 Sonobuoy does not have built in support for this, but it can be manually achieved via the following process:
  - Manually create the YAML for the secret
  - Insert the YAML into the output from `sonobuoy gen --config secretconfig.json`
- - Run with `kubectl apply -f ...`
+ - Run with `sonobuoy run -f ...`

 As an example of how to create the secret you can follow the instructions [here][dockersecret] in order to create a secret in the default namespace.

-Then use copy most of its YAML via:
+Then get a copy of its YAML via:

 ```
 kubectl get secret <secret name> -o yaml > secret.json
 ```

 Manually edit the file and remove/adjust the metadata as appropriate.
-The namespace should be adjusted to your desired Sonobuoy namespace (default: heptio-sonobuoy) and the following fields can be removed:
+The namespace should be adjusted to your desired Sonobuoy namespace (default: sonobuoy) and the following fields can be removed:
  - annotations
  - creationTimestamp
  - resourceVersion
  - selfLink
  - uid

-Then just insert that YAML into the output from `sonobuoy gen` and run with `kubectl apply -f ...`
+Then just insert that YAML into the output from `sonobuoy gen` and run with `sonobuoy run -f ...`

 [dockersecret]: https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/